iellwood/DecoyDistributions/README.md

 `python TrainDecoyDistribution.py -w Width -d Dataset -g GPU -b BatchSize`

-Width can be any positive number.
+Width can be any positive number and determines the width of the uniform distribution of log-likelihoods.
 Dataset can be either MNIST or CIFAR10.
 GPU specifies which GPU to use (default 0) and BatchSize defaults to 50.
 For a complete list of supported commands, type

 `python TrainDecoyDistribution.py -h`